Images of Gaussian and other stochastic processes under closed, densely-defined, unbounded linear operators: Setup and notation

 \section{Setup and notation}

-Fix a probability space $(\Omega, \Sigma, \P)$ that is rich enough to serve as a common domain of definition for all random variables and stochastic processes under consideration.
-Calligraphic letters $\U$, $\V$, etc.\ will denote real Banach spaces, and $X$ will denote a non-empty index set.
-The dual space $\U'$ consists of all bounded linear functionals from $\U$ to $\Reals$.
+Let $(\Omega, \Sigma, \P)$ be a probability space that is rich enough to serve as a common domain of definition for all random variables and stochastic processes under consideration.
+Calligraphic letters $\U$, $\V$, etc.~will denote real Banach spaces, and $X$ will denote a non-empty index set.
+The topological dual space $\U'$ consists of all bounded/continuous linear functionals from $\U$ to $\Reals$, and we write $\dualprod{ \ell }{ f } \in \Reals$ for the action of $\ell \in \U'$ upon $f \in \U$.